bentonam/fakeit-examples/flight-data/docs/n1ql/queries/users.md

 ]
 ```

-The following query will retrieve a user by their `username` and `password`.
+The following index and query will retrieve a user by their `username` and `password`.

 ##### Index